Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 ## Wiring notes

-* **XT30 2+2:** If You do not use a pre assembled cable then the two CAN pins are best crimped using an engineer PA09 type crimper.
+* **XT30 2+2:** If you do not use a pre-assembled cable then the two CAN pins are best crimped using an engineer PA09 type crimper.
 * We recommend connecting the hot end metalwork to ground on the toolboard via a resistor (10k to 1M Ohm), if it is not grounded through its mounting system.
 This will prevent the hot end building up static charge, which might otherwise occur as filament is extruded and may then flash over to the tool board thermistor input, causing damage.
-* The top screw hole is grounded via 100K resistors to provide a path to ground for any static build up in the extruder however because the roto uses plastic mounting points a short wire will be needed from the mounting hole to a point on the metal extruder heatsink (*picture to follow*)
+* The top screw hole is grounded via 100K resistors to provide a path to ground for any static build up in the extruder however because the Roto uses plastic mounting points a short wire will be needed from the mounting hole to a point on the metal extruder heatsink (*picture to follow*)

 ## Description of Connections